morinim/documents/sysadmin/slackware/manage_updates.md

 Each step is labelled and produces diagnostic output.

-This is an important mindset shift: the script is written for humans first, not for the shell.
+This reflects an intentional design choice: the script is written for humans first, not for the shell.

 ## Dry run by default